LongBu/AWS-SAP-C02-Study-Guide/README.md

 #### AWS Directory Services
   * AWS Managed Microsoft AD
     * Create your own AD in AWS, manage users locally, supports MFA
-    * Establish centralized identity integration via “trust” connections with your on-premises AD provider
+    * Establishes a centralized identity integration via “trust” connections with your on-premises AD provider and best choice if dealing with more than 5000 users
     * Managing a self-hosted or AWS-managed AD in the cloud adds significant operational overhead.
     * Must maintain the AWS Directory Service instance, monitor trust health, and manage role mappings manually adding extra cost.
     * Less efficient than a fully managed identity federation service such as IAM Identity Center (formerly AWS SSO).
-    * Enables direcorry-aware workloads on AWS to be run
+    * Enables directory-aware workloads on AWS to be run
+    *
   * AD Connector
     * Provides a centralized, low-maintenance, and scalable identity management solution that integrates seamlessly with the company’s existing on-premises Active Directory
     * Directory Gateway (proxy) to redirect to on-premises AD, eliminating the need to deploy or manage a separate directory in the cloud